Words by Meritxell Rosell

-Jinhee Park is a designer and artist, student from RCA Design Interactions MA, whose designs explore issues around our day-to-day life.
-Memory and perception are also questions that she addresses with her work.
+Jinhee Park is a designer and artist, a student from RCA Design Interactions MA, whose designs explore issues around our day-to-day life.
+Memory and perception are also questions that she addresses in her work.

-For her project, The Breast Milk Fruit, she devised an artificially created breast feeding organ, for mothers too old or too busy to breastfeed their babies.
-Like a sort of a mammary plant, engineered from the mother’s stem cells and hormones, protruding fruits resembling breast that can be harvested and used to nurture newborns.
+For her project, The Breast Milk Fruit, she devised an artificially created breastfeeding organ, for mothers too old or too busy to breastfeed their babies.
+Like a sort of mammary plant, engineered from the mother’s stem cells and hormones, protruding fruits resembling breasts that can be harvested and used to nurture newborns.